nobuyuki-online/hugo-serif-theme/content/_index.md

 ---
-title: 'Home'
+title: Home
-intro_image: "images/illustrations/pointing.svg"
+intro_image: images/illustrations/pointing.svg
 intro_image_absolute: true
 intro_image_hide_on_mobile: true

 ---

-# Serif - A Hugo Business Theme.
+# Let's start coding!

-Serif contains content types for a typical business website.
-The theme is fully responsive, blazing fast and artfully illustrated.
+Our mission is to make every single kid out there to be a programmer!